junxit/us-congress-bills-111/bill.md

   - **(1)** The analysis for part III of title 5, United States Code, is amended by inserting after the item relating to chapter 63 the following:
   - **(2)** Section 622 of the Departments of Commerce, Justice, and State, the Judiciary, and Related Agencies Appropriations Act, 2005, as contained in the Consolidated Appropriations Act, 2005 (5 U.S.C.
 6120 note) is amended by striking “designate a “Telework Coordinator” to be” and inserting “designate a Telework Managing Officer or designate the Chief Human Capital Officer or other career employee to be”.

 ## § 3.
-Reporting requirement

-- **(a)** *Incorporation of telework into continuity of operations planning* Within 12 months after the effective date of the regulations under section 6502(a)(2)(A) of title 5, United States Code (as amended by section 2), the General Services Administration, in coordination with the Office of Personnel Management, the Federal Emergency Management Agency, and the Chief Human Capital Officers Council, shall report to the appropriate committees of Congress on the incorporation of telework into agencies’ continuity of operations planning, including—
-  - **(1)** the extent to which such incorporation has occurred within each of the respective agencies;
-  - **(2)** the extent to which each agency has conducted continuity of operations tests and exercises incorporating telework for essential and non-essential personnel;
-  - **(3)** the extent to which agencies have used telework in response to emergencies; and
-  - **(4)** any recommendations the General Services Administration considers appropriate.
-- **(b)** *Definitions* For purposes of this section—
+Policy Guidance

+Not later than the expiration of the 120-day period which begins on the date of the enactment of this Act, the Director of the Office of Management and Budget shall issue policy guidance requiring each Executive agency (as such term is defined in section 105 of title 5, United States Code), when purchasing computer systems, to purchase computer systems that enable and support telework, unless the head of the agency determines that there is a mission-specific reason not to do so.

+## § 4.
+Travel expense test programs

+Section 5710 of title 5, United States Code, is amended to read as follows:

+> ## § 5710.
+Authority for travel expense test programs
+>
+> - **(a)**
+>   - **(1)** Notwithstanding any other provision of this subchapter, if the Administrator of General Services determines it to be in the interest of Government, the Administrator may approve the request of an agency to operate a test program under which the agency may pay through the proper disbursing official any necessary travel expenses of the employee in lieu of any payment otherwise authorized or required under this subchapter.
+Under an approved test program, an agency may provide an employee with the option to waive any payment authorized or required under this subchapter.
+An agency shall include in any request to the Administrator for approval of such a test program an analysis of the expected costs and benefits and a set of criteria for evaluating the effectiveness of the test program.
+>   - **(2)** Any test program operated under this section shall be designed to enhance cost savings or other efficiencies that accrue to the Government.
+> - **(b)** The Administrator shall transmit a description of any test program approved or extended by the Administrator under this section to the appropriate committees of the Congress not later than 30 days before the program or extension takes effect.
+> - **(c)**
+>   - **(1)** An agency operating a test program approved under this section shall annually submit a report on the results of the program to date to the Administrator.
+>   - **(2)** Not later than 3 months after the conclusion of a test program approved under this section, the agency operating the program shall submit a final report on the results of the program to the Administrator and the appropriate committees of Congress.
+> - **(d)** The Administrator may approve such number of test programs under this section as the Administrator considers appropriate, including test programs which are carried out on a government-wide basis, except that the number of test programs in operation at any time may not exceed 12.
+> - **(e)**
+>   - **(1)** The Administrator may not approve any test program under this section for an initial period of more than 2 years.
+>   - **(2)** Upon a showing of enhanced cost savings, the Administrator may extend an approved test program for an additional period not to exceed 2 years.
-  - **(1)** the term appropriate committees of Congress means the Committee on Oversight and Government Reform of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate;
+> - **(f)** In this section, the term “appropriate committees of Congress” means the Committee on Oversight and Government Reform of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate.
-  - **(2)** the terms telework and continuity of operations have the meanings given those terms by section 6501 of title 5, United States Code (as amended by section 2); and
-  - **(3)** the term agency means an agency named in paragraph (1) or (2) of section 901(b) of title 31, United States Code.
+> - **(g)** The authority to conduct test programs under this section shall expire upon the expiration of the 6-year period which begins on the date of the enactment of the Telework Improvements Act of 2010.

+## § 5.
+Telework research

+- **(a)** *Research by OPM on Telework* The Director of the Office of Personnel Management shall—
+  - **(1)** conduct studies on the utilization of telework by public and private sector entities that identify best practices and recommendations for the Federal government;
+  - **(2)** review the outcomes associated with an increase in telework, including the effects of telework on energy consumption, the environment, job creation and availability, urban transportation patterns, and the ability to anticipate the dispersal of work during periods of emergency; and
+  - **(3)** make any studies or reviews performed under this subsection available to the public.
+- **(b)** *Use of Contract to Carry Out Research* The Director of the Office of Personnel Management may carry out subsection (a) pursuant to a contract entered into by the Director using competitive procedures.